 Fruit Palatability: Good

 The taste of goumi is astringent but sweet.
 Though it has a flavor all its own, it has been likened to the tastes of sour cherries, cornelian cherries, and even rhubarb.
-Waiting until the berries are fully ripe will provide a more enjoyable eating experience.
+Waiting until the berries are fully ripe provides a more enjoyable eating experience.

-They can be eaten fresh, but like many tart berries, cooking will mellow the flavor, and they make good sauces, jellies, syrup, and pies.
+They can be eaten fresh, but like many tart berries, cooking mellows the flavor, and they make good sauces, jellies, syrup, and pies.
 The seeds can be eaten or spit out.
 Cooking softens them.
 Or make them into wine!

 Goumi is a fast-growing, clumping berry bush that grows to 6-8′ tall/wide.
 The shrubs are self-fertile, so only one variety is required.
-You will find this species naturally growing in dappled shade in thickets and open woods.
-It favors well-drained soil, but it will happily grow in poor soil.
+This species naturally grows in dappled shade in thickets and open woods.
+It favors well-drained soil, but it happily grows in poor soil.

 3: Sea Buckthorn Hippophae rhamnoides